damianhakert/damianhakert.github.io/source/about/index.md

 [ReleaseTEAM](http://www.releaseteam.com) is a reseller partner of GitLab in the US.

-GitLab B.V. supports organizations and individuals using GitLab.
+GitLab Inc. supports organizations and individuals using GitLab.
 To do this we offer services around GitLab such as subscriptions, consulting, development and training.

 Above all, GitLab is a community project, over 800 people worldwide have [contributed to GitLab]!
-GitLab B.V. is an active participant in this community, trying to serve its needs and lead by example.
+GitLab Inc. is an active participant in this community, trying to serve its needs and lead by example.

 ## A brief history of GitLab